Number of References

 *Depression symptoms were increased in test subjects who had a prior history of depression.

 My conclusions: There is some reason to conclude that aspartame is related to depression and mood swings.
-However, this relation only seems to be present in individuals with a prior history of depression and mood issues.
+However, this relation is not completely clear.
 Similar to headaches and various neurological issues, aspartame may exacerbate already existing symptoms.
-There is not reason to think aspartame is the cause for the development of such ailments.
+The threat of aspartame being the root cause of developing these issues seems to be low.

 16) Is aspartame intake dangerous during pregnancy?